 to brainstorm (no, I didn't actually say "brainstorm") with their classmates to come up with the latest expressions.

 So they gave me with a list, half of which I had to ask them to translate, or use in a sentence so I could understand

 their meanings!
 I used to think I was cool.

-What especially fascinated me, was that some of the phrases on the list of Jamaican Slang words had gone
+What especially fascinated me was that some of the phrases on the list of slang words had gone

 Who knew words were like fashion?